iyengake/marriage_counselor/README.md

 `python run.py`

 #### Particle for the Device Interface
-- Copy marriagecouselor.ino for your device under https://build.particle.io/
+- Copy marriagecouselor.ino for your device using https://build.particle.io/

 #### Wink App Settings
 WIP